Frock coat: Military uniforms

 The cut of a frock coat with a waist seam flatters a man's figure, as opposed to a sack coat, and such frock coats remained part of some 21st-century military uniforms.
 They can either be single-breasted, as in some army uniforms, or double-breasted as in both army and navy uniforms.
 An example of the latter is seen in the modern gala dress of officers in the Spanish Navy.
 The British Army currently retains the frock coat for ceremonial wear by senior officers of Lieutenant-General rank and above, by officers of the Household Division, by some bandmasters and by holders of certain Royal appointments.

-The 19th century polish frock coat with hood and toggle-and-tow fastenings stood model for the overcoat used by the Royal Navy and British Army from 1890 on, known as Duffel coat or Monty coat.
+The 19th century Polish frock coat with hood and toggle-and-tow fastenings stood model for the overcoat used by the Royal Navy and British Army from 1890 on, known as Duffel coat or Monty coat.

 Orthodox Jewish wear

-In the Lithuanian yeshiva world, many prominent figures wear a black frock coat also known as a kapotteh (accompanied by either a Homburg or fedora hat) as formal wear.
+In the Lithuanian yeshiva world, many prominent figures wear a black frock coat also known as a frack (accompanied by either a Homburg or fedora hat) as formal wear.
 In recent years many Sefardi rabbis also wear a similar frock coat.
 The frock coat amongst non-Hassidic Jews is usually reserved for a rosh yeshiva, (maybe also the mashgiach and other senior rabbis of the yeshiva) and other rabbis such as important communal rabbis and some chief rabbis.

 Most married male Lubavitcher Hasidim also don frock coats on Shabbat.
-All Hasidim also wear a gartel (belt) over their outer coats during prayer services.
+In Israel it is common for grooms from Lithuanian yeshivas to wear a frock coat.
+Married Yeshiva students there typically wear them only on holidays.

 Most Hasidim wear long coats called rekelekh during the week, which are often mistaken for frock coats but are really very long suit jackets.
 On Shabbat, Hasidim wear bekishes, which are usually silk or polyester as opposed to the woollen frock coat.
 The bekishe and the rekel both lack the waist seam construction of the frock coat.
 Additionally, bekishes can be distinguished from frock coats by the additional two buttons on front and a lack of a slit in the back.

 Part of the slit hem in the back of the frock coat is rounded so as to not require tzitzit.
 The buttons are usually made to go right over left on most Jewish frock coats, particularly those worn by Hasidic Jews.

 In Yiddish, a frock coat is known as a frak, a sirtuk or a kapotteh.